hmyers21/hmyers21/README.md

-- 👋 Hi, I’m @hmyers21
+- 👋 Hi, I’m `@hmyers21`
-- 👀 I’m interested in music and sports
+- 👀 I’m interested in music, sports, and analytics
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R, Python, and coding a mobile app
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 hmyers21/hmyers21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.